rtansf/cubify/README.md

 <h1>Cubify - "Data Cubes On Steroids" </h1>

 Cubify is a tool written in python for data analysts who require "data agility".
-If you need to experiment with different ways of binning data, and viewing data at various levels of granularity Cubify is the tool for you!
-Cubify allows you to easily create a data cube from CSV and then to transform the cube into other cubes by binning and aggregation.
+If you need to experiment with different ways of binning data, and viewing data at various levels of granularity, Cubify is for you!
+With Cubify, you can easily create a data cube from CSV and then transform the cube into other cubes by binning and aggregation.

 So what is a data cube?
 It is simply a structure that organizes data into dimensions and measures, concepts used in data warehouse systems.

 Installation
 ------------